Ringo (1978 film)

-Ringo is a 1978 American made-for-television comedy film starring Ringo Starr as both a fictionalised version of himself and his fictional half-brother "Ognir Rrats" (Ringo Starr spelled backwards).
+Ringo is a 1978 American made-for-television comedy film, written by Neal Israel and Pat Proft.
+It stars Ringo Starr as both a fictionalised version of himself and his fictional doppelgänger.
 It was broadcast on the US NBC network on 26 April 1978.

 The film features an all-star cast, including Art Carney, John Ritter, Carrie Fisher and George Harrison.
-Starr performs songs from his concurrent album, Bad Boy, and older material.
-The film's story is loosely based on The Prince and the Pauper.
+Starr performs songs from his concurrent album, Bad Boy, as well as older material.
+The film's story is loosely based on Mark Twain's The Prince and the Pauper (1881).

-The program finished 53rd of 65 network prime-time programs for the week.
+Ringo finished 53rd of 65 network prime-time programs for the week.